 “The Giants win the pennant, the Giants win the pennant!”
 Russ Hodges‘s call of the Giants 1951 victory over the rival Dodgers in a playoff is one of the most singular calls in baseball broadcasting history.
 Hodges passed away on this day in 1971.
 Three righthanded pitchers are the only other players of note to have died this day.
 Tommy Bridges (1968) pitched for the Tigers only from 1930-1946, to a 194-138 record with 10 saves.
 And most of the 68 wins, 72 losses, and 20 saves Jack Wilson (1995) garnered from 1934-1942 came with the Red Sox.
 And most recently to have passed, Milt Pappas (2016) pitched from 1957 until 1973, mostly with Baltimore, but with NL stops with the Cubs, Reds, and Braves too.
 Of his 520 appearances, 465 were starts, to a 209-164 record with four saves.
 A threat with a stick, Milt had 20 career home runs and drove in 67 runs; he stole one base.

 Players Who Have Died This Day

-There are three other April 19 Yankee birthdays: Third baseman Spike Owen (1961), whose two homers and 20 rbi’s for the 1993 team were certainly disappointing, was signed as a free agent in December 1992, and was traded to the Angels one year later for minor-leaguer Jose Musset.
+There are four other April 19 Yankee birthdays: Third baseman Spike Owen (1961), whose two homers and 20 rbi’s for the 1993 team were certainly disappointing, was signed as a free agent in December 1992, and was traded to the Angels one year later for minor leaguer Jose Musset.